-The Fossil & Heritage Centre introduces you to how Orkney was 350-million-years ago and presents fossils and a remarkable geological collection, which then takes you through the significant historical and heritage events of Orkney.
+The Fossil & Heritage Centre introduces you to how Orkney was 350 million years ago and presents fossils and a remarkable geological collection, which then takes you through the many significant historical and heritage events of Orkney.
 There’s no better way to gather a complete view of the islands than a trip down to the Orkney Fossil & Heritage Centre!

 Noup Head Lighthouse